open-edge-platform/geti-sdk/tests/README.md

 The integration tests for the SDK leverage the recording of HTTP requests and responses, relying on the VCR.py package.
 All integration tests are defined in the [pre-merge/integration](pre-merge/integration) directory.
-By default, the tests are run in offline mode, meaning that no actual Intel® Geti™ server is needed and no real http requests are being made during testing.
+By default, the tests are run in offline mode, meaning that no actual Geti™ server is needed and no real http requests are being made during testing.
 All requests are intercepted, and a previously recorded response is returned.
 The recorded interactions can be found in [fixtures/cassettes](fixtures/cassettes).